OBOAcademy/obook/docs/howto/set-up-protege.md

 (This was adopted from the [Gene Ontology editors guide](http://wiki.geneontology.org/index.php/Protege5_5_setup_for_GO_Eds) and [Mondo documentation](https://mondo.readthedocs.io/en/latest/editors-guide/a-protege-setup/))

-## Operating System
+### Mac Instructions

 These instructions are for Mac OS

 ## Protege version

-As of July 2022, OBO ontology editors are using `Protege version 5.5.0`
+As of July 2022, OBO ontology editors are using `Protege version 5.5.0`.
+A new [beta version](https://github.com/protegeproject/protege-distribution/releases/tag/v5.6.0-beta-2) is currently out and available for testing.

 ## Download and install Protege